Education for Sustainable Development

 GreenComp - The European Sustainability Competence Framework

-GreenComp, published by European Commission, is a key competencies for sustainability.
+GreenComp, published by European Commission, is a reference framework for key sustainability competences.
 It is part of the European Green Deal and aims to promote learning about environmental sustainability in all educational contexts: formal, non-formal and informal.

-This framework proposes a common vision for integrating sustainability issues into education, by developing cross-disciplinary skills useful to all citizens, whatever their age or background.
+This framework proposes a common vision for integrating sustainability issues into education, by developing cross-disciplinary skills useful to all citizens, no matter their age or background.

 - Embodying sustainability values